toddams/RazorLight/README.md

 ### How to embed an image in an email?

 This isn't a RazorLight question, but please see [this StackOverflow answer](https://stackoverflow.com/a/32767496/1040437).

+### How to embed css in an email?

+This isn't a RazorLight question, but please look into PreMailer.Net.

 ## Compilation and Deployment Issues (FAQ)